Vinfall/UserScripts/README.md

 > [!NOTE]
 > This is not recommended for usage as it slows down every matched website even if you don't click on any outgoing links.

-Just a complimant to other existing UserScripts (which would skip link redirect on demand) you can get anywhere.
+Just a compliment to other existing UserScripts (which would skip link redirect on demand) you can get anywhere.

+#### TODO

+- [ ] Simplify rules, `selector` & `regex` are mostly identical
+- [ ] Figure out if `observer` is always needed (or why `// @run-at       document-end` does not work much as intended)
+- [ ] Exit once `replaceLinks()` match a rule (probably unwanted)

 ### No-Intro

-Sharepoint Cookie Pasta:
+SharePoint Cookie Pasta:
-- OneDrive Sharepoint can be hard to deal with at times and multiple tools that can get direct link & cookies from Sharepoint do not work nowadays, this is created to ease the pain *a little* by having a `Copy cookie` button so that I don't have to open DevTools over and over again.
+- OneDrive SharePoint can be hard to deal with at times and multiple tools that can get direct link & cookies from SharePoint do not work nowadays, this is created to ease the pain *a little* by having a `Copy cookie` button so that I don't have to open DevTools over and over again.
 - In case the button does not show up, the cookie is also printed to console log.
 You can easily filter out the message by searching `user.js`.
 - Todo
   - [ ] Catch document type response gracefully & only output if the cookie begins with `FedAuth`